Table of Contents

 NxCoreAccess is a program that maintains a connection to the NxCore Feed Servers and is responsible for bringing the NxCore Feed into your computer.
 It also can download historic NxCore Feed data (one or more days older) in the background.
 You can run it as an application or as a service.

-NxCore Access is the first program you will see after running NxInstall.
-After the login prompt, it will display a chart showing the data flowing from NxCore Servers to your computer in one second intervals.
-There are 4 main views which are accessed from tiny buttons labelled C (chart), T (Tape files), L (Event Log), and what looks like the equals sign (compact mode).
+NxCoreAccess is the first program you will see after running NxInstall.
+After the login prompt, it will display a chart showing the data flowing from NxCore Servers to your computer in one-second intervals.
+There are 4 main views which are accessed from tiny buttons in the upper left-hand corner labelled C (Chart), T (Tape files), L (Event Log), and what looks like the equals sign (Compact Mode).
 There is a menu which appears when you click on the "N" in NxCoreAccess on the Title Bar -- the "N" is in the top left corner where the system menu is commonly found (it is the system menu).

-NxCoreAccess was designed to run all the time -- 24 hours a day, 7 days a week and requires very little input from you.
+NxCoreAccess was designed to run all the time - 24 hours a day, 7 days a week, 365 days a year - while requiring very little input from you.
 When you click on the upper right "x", which typically closes an application, NxCoreAccess disappears from your desktop and is visible only in the tray.
+NxCoreAccess comes with NxCoreAccessService, whose function is to ensure NxCoreAccess continues running.
+In order to terminate NxCoreAccess completely, both the application and the service must be killed.

 NxCore Tape

 Each day, NxCoreAccess produces one file on your computer, an NxCore tape, which contains all the quotes and trades (and everything else) that was sent in the NxCore Feed for that day, beginning at exactly 12:00am and ending at 12:00pm Eastern Time.
 These tape files are stored in the [X]:\NxCoreData directories for the one or more drives (double click the 2nd cell from the right on the top bar in NxCoreAccess to configure drives).
-The naming convention for the NxCore Tapes is: YYYYMMDD.ABCDE.nxc
+The naming convention for NxCore Tapes is: YYYYMMDD.ABCDE.nxc.

-If the connection between NxCoreAccess and the NxCore Servers is broken, due to power outage, network outage, or a hardware failure on your machine, NxCoreAccess will always reconnect so that the NxCore Tape File(s) will not have any missing or duplicate or unreadable data.
+If the connection between NxCoreAccess and the NxCore Servers is broken due to power outage, network outage, or a hardware failure on your machine, NxCoreAccess will always reconnect so that the NxCore Tape File(s) will not have any missing or duplicate or unreadable data.
 There are several layers of error checking that NxCoreAccess uses when identifying the proper sequencing for each NxCore Tape.
 During development, it was routine to never close the NxCore Tape files properly -- simply shutting down the application from the debugger, or from power outages (no UPS), or even intentional abuse to the file.
 In all cases, the NxCore Tape files were automatically repaired and verified to be identical to the original NxCore Tape files as sent from the NxCore Servers.
-This means you can let NxCoreAccess worry about the details in delivering error-free and complete trade and quote streams
+This means you can let NxCoreAccess worry about the details in delivering error-free and complete trade and quote streams.

 The contents of a NxCore Tape depends on exchange permissions.
 Every completed tape of the same name is exactly identical to any other completed tape of the same name, worldwide.